kenlt-uk/docker-ckan/README.md

 CKAN's web interface will link "directly" to the actual data files (and of course, it will be doing so using the hostname _it_ knows it by), so you have to do some tweaking of your host machine's configuration to allow your browser to resolve that address correctly.

+### Dynamic

+The docker compose configurations also start an instance of the dynamic [mock harvest source](https://github.com/alphagov/ckan-mock-harvest-sources) which can be used to test out harvesting.
+To use this, add a harvest source with the address `http://dynamic-mock-harvest-source:8001/1/` and of type "WAF".

+Further documentation about the dynamic mock harvest source can be [read](https://github.com/alphagov/ckan-mock-harvest-sources/tree/master/dynamic) which which will enable you to define the number of datasets available for harvesting and the delay on the harvest source server.

 ## Known Issues